 Return on 30th September 1835

-During the war, James Edward Alexander was appointed as aid-de-camp to the Governor, Sir Benjamin D’Urban.
-Having appraised himself on the progress of the Frontier War, D’Urban would return to Port Elizabeth en route to the Cape with Alexander accompanying him.
+During the war, James Edward Alexander was appointed as aide-de-camp to the Governor, Sir Benjamin D’Urban and accompanied him on his in loco inspection.
+Having appraised himself on the progress of the Frontier War, D’Urban would return to Port Elizabeth with Alexander accompanying him even though the route to the Cape in the days when the Van Stadens was a formidable obstacle, was via Uitenhage.

 Together with D’Urban, Alexander would ride from Uitenhage to Port Elizabeth where they would spend an excellent three weeks in what Alexander refers to as “that good house of entertainment, Scorey’s Hotel.”